ralicea23/ralicea23.github.io/README.md

 # My First Hugo Static Website

 Welcome to my first Hugo static website!
-In this README, I'll provide you with a brief guide on how to create a Hugo website and how to add it to GitHub.
+I'll provide you with a brief guide on how to create a Hugo website and how to add it to GitHub.
 Prerequisites

 Before you begin, make sure you have the following prerequisites installed on your computer: